bcgov/workbc-main/README.md

 ## Updating local dev environment after git pull
 Run the update script: `docker-compose exec php scripts/update.sh`.
+Run `compose install` to handle any module changes.
+In some cases you might need to `drush en module` to manually enable any newly instally modules.
 In some situations `drush cim` fails.
 In this case, the Drupal UI (Configuration -> Development -> Configuration Syncronization) should work.
 If errors still persist, you may need to manually enable new modules before running the configuration syncronization.

 ## Installing modules